Chart Color Schemes

 An assessment of population growth drivers in Penguin - Sulphur Creek reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Penguin - Sulphur Creek's population is around 5,661 as of Aug 2025.
-This reflects an increase from its 2021 Census population of 5,417 people, a rise of 244 individuals (4.5%).
-The growth was inferred from the estimated resident population of 5,606 in June 2024 and an additional 126 validated new addresses since the Census date.
-This results in a population density ratio of 88 persons per square kilometer.
-Penguin - Sulphur Creek's growth rate exceeded that of its SA3 area (3.7%), making it a growth leader in the region.
-Interstate migration contributed approximately 58.7% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Penguin-Sulphur Creek's population was around 5,664 as of November 2025, according to AreaSearch's analysis.
+This figure reflects an increase of 247 people since the 2021 Census, which reported a population of 5,417.
+The growth is inferred from ABS estimates of 5,605 in June 2024 and validated new addresses added since the Census date.
+The population density was around 88 persons per square kilometer at this time.
+Penguin-Sulphur Creek's growth rate of 4.6% exceeded the SA3 area's 4.1%, making it a growth leader in the region.
+Interstate migration contributed approximately 58.7% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections released in 2022 with 2021 as the base year are used, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Population projections indicate an overall decline over the period, with the area's population expected to contract by 307 persons by 2041.
-However, specific age cohorts like the 75 to 84 age group are projected to increase, with an anticipated rise of 149 people in this cohort.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Tasmania State Government's Regional/LGA projections for areas not covered by this data, adjusted using weighted aggregation methods from LGA to SA2 levels.
+Looking ahead, population projections indicate an overall decline by 307 persons by 2041, but specific age cohorts like the 75-84 group are expected to grow by 149 people during this period.

 Frequently Asked Questions - Population